MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/design/messaging-extension-design.md

 <img width="450px" title="New configuration tab" src="../../assets/images/messaging-extension/action-on-card.png" />

-### Keep users in the app context
+### Keep users within Teams

-If a card is not enough and you need to provide a link for more information, consider opening a tab instead of opening a browser for a better user experience. *See* [Extend your Teams app with a custom tab](../../tabs/how-to/add-tab.md)
+If a card doesn't provide enough space for your content, consider launching a [tab](../tabs/what-are-tabs.md) and not a browser for a better user experience.